nash226/quorum/docs/status.md

 - read an AI-generated answer from a Markdown or text file
 - read one or more approved Markdown, text, or exported HTML source documents
+- read one or more approved Markdown, text, exported HTML, or PDF source documents
 - load source metadata such as `title`, `updatedAt`, and `trustLevel`
 - override the default trust level for sources that do not include metadata
 - split the answer into atomic claims